 As a result of declining sales in recent periods, the Company conducts a detailed quarterly store impairment analysis.
 The analysis uses input from retail store operations and the Company's accounting and finance personnel that organizationally report to the Chief Financial Officer.
 These projections are based on management's estimates of store-level sales, gross margins, direct expenses, projected store closures, exercise of future lease renewal options, and favorable lease values, where applicable.
 The resulting cash flows, by their nature, include judgments about how current initiatives will impact future performance.
-If the anticipated cash flows of a store cannot support the carrying value of its assets, the retail store operating assets, as well as the related favorable lease intangible assets, are impaired and written down to their estimated fair value using a discounted cash flow approach (a Level 3 measure).
+If the anticipated cash flows of a store cannot support the carrying value of its assets, the retail store operating assets, as well as the related favorable lease intangible assets, are impaired and written down to their estimated fair value using a discounted cash flow approach (Level 3 measure).

-The Company recognized store asset impairment charges of \$4 million and \$9 million, in the second quarter and first half of 2015, respectively and \$10 million and \$19 million in the second quarter and first half of 2014, respectively.
-The first half of 2015 charges include approximately \$1 million impairment of favorable lease intangible asset values following the identification of closing locations where future intangible asset recovery was considered unlikely.
-The second quarter of 2014 impairment charge includes \$1 million from a decision in March 2014 to close the Canadian stores acquired as part of the Merger.
+The Company recognized store asset impairment charges of \$1 million and \$9 million, in the third quarter and year-to-date of 2015, respectively and \$6 million and \$25 million in the third quarter and year-to-date 2014, respectively.
+In addition, the charges in the year-to-date 2015 and the third quarter 2014 include approximately \$1 million impairment of favorable lease intangible asset values following the identification of closing locations where future intangible asset recovery was considered unlikely.